LauritzR/Principal-Feature-Analysis/example/README.md

 ```

 ## Example 3: test_PFA_2dim_cont_y.csv
-The output function in this data is 2-dimensional with continuous features, so we have to adjust the **number_output_functions** parameter.
+The output function in this data is 2-dimensional again with a continuous co-domain and continuous features, so we have to adjust the **number_output_functions** parameter.
 ```Python
 pfa("test_PFA_2dim_cont_y.csv", number_output_functions=2)
 ```